rsdoiel/rsdoiel.github.io/blog/2020/05/06/Compiling-OBNC-on-macOS.md

 {
     "markup": "mmark"
-  "title": "Compiling OBNC on macOS (10.13.6) using MacPorts (2.6.2)", "byline": "R. S. Doiel, 2020-04-06"
+    "title": "Compiling OBNC on macOS",
+    "byline": "R. S. Doiel, 2020-04-06"
 }

-# Compiling OBNC on macOS (10.13.6) using MacPorts (2.6.2)
+# Compiling OBNC on macOS

-By R. S. Doiel, 2020-04-06
+By R. S. Doiel, 2020-05-06

+This is the sixth post in the Mostly Oberon series.
+Mostly Oberon documents my exploration of the Oberon Language, Oberon System and the various rabbit wholes I inevitably fell into.

-Compiling OBNC v0.16.1 on macOS using MacPorts is straight forward if you have the required dependencies and environment setup up.
+Compiling OBNC v0.16.1 on macOS (10.13.6) using MacPorts (2.6.2)
+is straight forward if you have the required dependencies and environment setup up.
 Below are my notes to get everything working.

 ## Prerequisites